 Most health complications can be prevented simply by taking care of your mouth.
 Listed below are a few debilitating chronic conditions and health problems that are believed to be associated with poor oral hygiene.

 - Fertility problems

-Chronic Conditions Associated with Poor Oral Hygiene
+Chronic Health Problems Associated with Poor Oral Hygiene

-Osteoporosis - A loss of bone tissue is present in both osteoporosis and periodontal disease.
+Osteoporosis - Loss of bone tissue is present in both osteoporosis and periodontal disease.
 Osteoporosis mainly affects the bones in the hip, back and wrist, while gum disease mainly occurs in the teeth and jawbone.
 Clinical studies are trying to prove that inflammation from periodontal disease affects the bones throughout the body, not just the jawbone and teeth.